pdf-association/.github/profile/README.md

 ## Mission statement

-As adopted by the Board of Directors on November 30, 2023, the Mission of the PDF Association is:
+As updated by the Board of Directors on November 30, 2023, the Mission of the PDF Association is:

 > _Delivering a vendor-neutral platform for developing open specifications and standards for PDF technology._